 The Taj Mahal is one of the seven wonders of the world and is considered to be the most popular tourist attraction in the country.
 A symbol of love, the Taj was built by Mughal Emperor Shah Jahan for his queen Mumtaz.
 Tagore described the Taj as a "teardrop on the cheek of eternity".
-The monument attracts a lot of tourist all around the year.
+This archaeological site in India attracts a lot of tourists all around the year.

 Hampi, the city of ruins, is a UNESCO World Heritage Site.
 Situated in the shadowed depth of hills and valleys in the state of Karnataka, this place is a historical delight for travellers.
 Surrounded by 500 ancient monuments, beautiful temples, bustling street markets, bastions, treasury building and captivating remains of Vijayanagar Empire, Hampi is a backpacker's delight.
-Hampi is an open museum with 100+ locations to explore and a favourite way to see the city from the perspective of its history.
+Hampi is an open museum with 100+ locations to explore and a favourite way to see the archaeological sites in India.

 Dedicated to Lord Surya, this 13th century temple is an architectural marvel and the quintessential example of Oriyan form of architecture.
 It is believed that the temple was constructed by king Narasimhadeva I of Eastern Ganga Dynasty.
 The shape of the temple is of a massive chariot with sumptuously engraved stone wheels, pillars and walls.
-A major part of the structure at present is in ruins.
+A major part of this archaeological site in India is at present in ruins.
 The temple is a UNESCO World Heritage Site

 The Red Fort was the official seat of Mughal rule and authority from 1648 onwards, when the 5th Mughal emperor, Shah Jahan, decided to move the capital of the empire from Agra to Delhi.
-Constructed using red sandstone, it remains one of the architectural marvels of the Mughal era.
+Constructed using red sandstone, it remains one of the archaeological sites in India which is a marvels of the Mughal era.
 In 2007, it became a UNESCO World Heritage Site.